Build-a-binder/build-a-binder.github.io/README.md

 Everyone is welcome to contribute.
 In particular people local to the places at which we would like to hold the first three events are welcome.

+To keep an eye on what is happening and receive notifications:
+* click the "Watch" button towards the top right
+* you will receive notifications about the going ons in this repository

 To get an idea of the overall things that need doing checkout #1.
 More details and in flux discussions are happening in [the issues](../../issues).